flutter/website/src/development/tools/devtools/memory.md

 If you already understand Dart’s memory management, you can skip to the [Memory view guide](#memory-view-guide).

-## When the memory screen is needed
+## Reasons to use the memory view

-Use the memory view if any of the following conditions occur:
+Use the memory view when your application experiences one of the following

-* Your application experiences out-of-memory crashes.
-* Your application slows down.
+conditions:

+* Crashes when it runs out of memory
+* Slows down
-* Your application causes the device to slow down or become unresponsive.
+* Causes the device to slow down or become unresponsive
-* OS kills your application because of memory over-usage.
+* Shuts down because it exceeded the operating system memory usage
-* Your app memory usage is larger than the acceptable limit.
+* Exceeds memory usage limit
-This limit can vary depending on the type of devices your app targets.
+  * This limit can vary depending on the type of devices your app targets
-* You aren’t sure whether your feature is managing memory properly and might be leaking.
+* Suspect a memory leak

 ## Basic memory concepts